 To vote on nomination day, you must be a party member for at least 21 days prior to that date.
 It’s very important for folks to join the Conservative Party of Canada so they are eligible to vote in the nomination election.
 To vote for me, you must live within the boundaries of the Edmonton-Griesbach riding, hold Canadian citizenship and be a member of the Conservative Party of Canada.
 The cost of a new membership is only $15.

 I need people to buy memberships, come out and vote, as well as help me door-knock, distribute literature, make phone calls, and raise a few dollars for the cause.
 I would love to have your support.
+You can also sign up for my newsletter to receive updates via e-mail about the campaign.

 I’m seeking the nomination as the Conservative Party of Canada candidate in the new federal riding of Edmonton-Griesbach, one of six new seats in Alberta.
 As a long-time journalist and Edmonton City Councillor, I found public service incredibly rewarding and would love the opportunity to continue.
 Whether it was writing a column about an Edmontonian seeking an affordable apartment or helping a Ward 11 constituent with a tax appeal, I relished helping people and making a difference by solving their problems.
 I’ll be equally dedicated and tenacious as the Conservative nominee for Edmonton-Griesbach.
 My team and I will work hard to win the nomination, and will work even harder to win the election in 2015.